 Symptoms of a Heart Attack

-A heart attack is an urgent message from your heart that it's starved for oxygen.
-When a clot blocks a heart vessel, oxygen-rich blood can't reach your heart.
-Then heart muscle begins to die and symptoms of a heart attack begin.
-The sooner you get to the hospital, the sooner treatment can start to help save your life and your heart muscle.
+A heart attack is also known as acute myocardial infarction, or AMI.
+It's an urgent message from your heart that it's starved for oxygen.
+When a clot blocks a blood vessel feeding the heart (coronary artery), oxygen-rich blood can't reach a part or all of your heart.
+Then tissues of the heart muscle start to die.
+This causes symptoms of a heart attack.
+The sooner you get to the hospital; the sooner treatment can start to help save your life and your heart.

 Don't be afraid to call 911, even if you're not sure you are having a heart attack.
 If you don't know the cause of your symptoms, assume it's a heart attack.
 Play it safe and get medical help.
 Do not drive yourself to the emergency department.